stanton26/AppDefense/labs/v2/horizon-lab.md

 Navigate to **Networking & Security**, then **Segments** and **Add a segment**

-Depending on weather you are working in SDDC **Student-Workshop-X.1** or **Student-Workshop-X.2** environmentm, you will need to create different networks.
+Depending on whether you are working in SDDC **Student-Workshop-X.1** or **Student-Workshop-X.2** environment, you will need to create different networks.

 1. **Name**
     - **Student-Workshop-X.1** use **Horizon100**